CLIUtils/CLI11/README.md

 `true`.
 Configuration files are in [TOML][] format by default, though the default reader can also accept files in INI format as well.
-It should be noted that CLI11 does not contain a full TOML parser but can read strings from most TOML file and run them through the CLI11 parser.
+It should be noted that CLI11 does not contain a full TOML parser but can read strings from most TOML files, including multi-line strings 🚧, and run them through the CLI11 parser.
 Other formats can be added by an adept user, some variations are available through customization points in the default formatter.
 An example of a TOML file:

 ```toml
 # Comments are supported, using a #